by John W. Ritenbaugh (1932-2023)

 It should be obvious that we neither have God's love by nature, nor is it self-generated.
 Romans 5:5 verifies this understanding: "Now hope does not disappoint, because the love of God has been poured out in our hearts by the Holy Spirit which was given to us."
 We receive godly love from its Source, God, by means of His Spirit.

 All this is possible because God, in His love, initiates a relationship with us, grants us repentance, gives us His Spirit, and then, because of His love, takes the lead in sustaining the relationship.
-This is why Paul says in Romans 5:10 that "we shall be saved by His life."
+This is why Paul writes in Romans 5:10, "We shall be saved by His life."
 He primarily shoulders the burden of our salvation.
 How comforting!

-I John 5:1-3 is helpful in defining God's love in a practical way:
+I John 5:1-3 helps define God's love in a practical way:

 Whoever believes that Jesus is the Christ is born of God, and everyone who loves Him who begot also loves him who is begotten of Him.
 By this we know that we love the children of God, when we love God and keep His commandments.
 For this is the love of God, that we keep His commandments.
 And His commandments are not burdensome.

 I John 5:3 is the Bible's basic definition of love.
-The commandments define, make clear, what the basic elements of love are and what direction our actions should take if we would show love.
+The commandments define and clarify the basic elements of love and the direction our actions should take if we show love.
 This means that obedience to God is the proof of love.
-Obedience is an action that submits to a command of God, a principle revealed in His Word and/or an example of God or the godly.
+Obedience is an action that submits to a command of God, a principle revealed in His Word, or an example of God or the godly.

 In a sense, this is where godly love begins in a human being.
 Obeying God's commands is love because God is love.
-Because His very nature is love, it is impossible for Him to sin.
-Thus He gives us commands in love, and they will produce right and good results.
+Because His very nature is love, He cannot sin.
+Thus, He gives us commands in love, and they will produce right and good results.
 Any command of God reflects what He Himself would do were He in the same situation.

 Jesus says in John 14:15, "If you love Me, keep My commandments."
 Keeping the commandments is how one expresses love.
 He adds in John 15:10, "If you keep My commandments, you will abide in My love, just as I have kept My Father's commandments and abide in His love."

-A person may have a thought to do good or to refrain from evil.
-He may have a feeling of compassion, pity or mercy.
-One may feel revulsion about doing an evil action.
-But none of these become love until the thought or feeling motivates one to act.
+A person may think to do good or refrain from evil, feel compassion, pity, or mercy, or feel revulsion about doing an evil action.
+But none of these thoughts or feelings become love until the thought or feeling motivates him to act.
 In the biblical sense, love is an action.

 Love has yet another aspect, however.
 We can show love coldly, reluctantly, in "dutiful obedience."
 We can also show it in joyous, wholehearted enthusiasm or warmhearted, thankful devotion.
 Which is more attractive to God or man as a witness?